letsencrypt/pebble/README.md

 ```

 Afterwards you can access the ACME API from your host machine at
+`https://localhost:14000/dir`, `pebble`'s management interface
-`https://localhost:14000/dir` and the `pebble-challtestsrv`'s management
+at `https://localhost:15000` and the `pebble-challtestsrv`'s management
 interface at `http://localhost:8055`.

 To get started you may want to update the `pebble-challtestsrv` mock DNS data